hehnu/RPA-03/RPA-03.md

 # RPA  Notes

 + RPA stands for Robotic Process Automation.
-+ It is software technology that makes it easy to build, deploy, and manage= software robots that emulate human's actions interacting with digital systems and software.
++ It is software technology that makes it easy to build, deploy, and manage software robots that emulate human's actions interacting with digital systems and software.
 + These robots can do a wide range of things in a faster much consistent manner than humans.
-Examples of such activities are: complete keystrokes, navigate systems, understand what's on the screen identify and extract data etc.
+Examples of such activities are: recognizing complete keystrokes, navigating systems, and extracting data.

 ## RPA Lifecycle